-You’re covered when there are shortfalls.
-Your insurance premiums and property tax assessments will fluctuate over time.
-If your escrow account happens to be short due to your tax bill increasing, for example, the servicer will typically cover the difference temporarily.
-(The servicer will eventually increase your monthly mortgage payment to make up the difference).
+Your homeowners insurance premiums and property tax assessments can fluctuate over time.
+If your escrow account happens to be short due to your property tax bill increasing, for example, your servicer will typically cover the difference temporarily, and eventually increase your monthly mortgage payment to make it up.

 What are the cons of an escrow account?

-You might miss out on short-term investment opportunities.
+You might miss out on short-term investment opportunities

 “With interest rates where they are, there is limited opportunity cost from forgoing interest earnings on money that is instead being escrowed by the loan servicer throughout the year,” McBride says.

-A potentially large upfront payment.
+A potentially large upfront payment

-An escrow account can be tough to get rid of.
+Can be tough to get rid of

-Escrow accounts can be targets for scammers.
+Can be targets for scammers